alvccpj/alvccpj/README.md

-### Olá!
-Meu nome é Álvaro Jordão, mas todos me chamam de Alvinho!
+### Hello!
+I am Álvaro Jordão, nice to meet you!

-- Estudo na Universidade Católica de Pernambuco, estou no 3º período de Ciência da Computação.
+- I am a Computer Science student from UNICAP

 ##